Val is a life-long student of unexplored human potential and many challenges that self-honesty throws at us on that path.

 And then, how could you see anything strange about your hubby spending some time sitting on the beach and talking on his cell to his mom, who wanted to share his joy of the honeymoon while asking about, well, almost every detail of it.

-At that moment you didn't even know how you blurted out all confused: "I didn't know you had the key of our place".
-Well, she did, and somehow she also "forgot to hand it to you" on her way out late that same evening.
+At that moment you didn't even know how you blurted out: "I didn't know you had the key of our place."
+Well, she did, and somehow she also "forgot to hand it to you late that night".

 The Unholy Matrimony Triangle